X-POWER0/xnawiki/Web Articles/Riemers/Riemers3DXNA2flightsim08flightkinematics.md

     Quaternion additionalRotation = Quaternion.CreateFromAxisAngle(new Vector3(0, 0, -1), leftRightRotation) * Quaternion.CreateFromAxisAngle(new Vector3(1, 0, 0), upDownRotation);
 ```

-Pressing the down arrow now, will result in pulling up the nose of the airplane and pressing up will do the reverse, just like normal flight controls.
-Running this code will also enable you to rotate your xwing in any angle you want!
+Pressing the down arrow now will result in pulling up the nose of the airplane, and pressing up will do the reverse, just like normal flight controls.
+Running this code will also enable you to rotate your xwing at any angle you want!

 ## Adding thrust